rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 :code:`source activate py2`

 - you will see that the prompt changes to include (py2), so you can tell from the terminal prompt which virtual environment is in use.
-Install the numpy module in the terminal window running the virtual environemtn, using
+Install the numpy module in the terminal window running the virtual environment, using
 :code:`conda install numpy`

 - this will also ask for confirmation.
 Normally the creation of a virtualenv and installation of modules would only need to be done once, but because everything in the home directory is lost when a VCL instance is shut down, these steps must be repeated with each new instance that is started.